-Section 6.3 CoC 2009 contains provisions on the information for patients and the general public:
+Section 6.3 Pharmig CoC contains provisions on the information for patients and the general public:

-- Information addressed to the general public and containing advertisement must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (however, in accordance with ECJ's decision C-316/09 (MSD Sharp & Dohme v Merckle), only the faithful reproduction of the packaging of the medicinal product, and the literal and complete reproduction of the package leaflet or the SPC would qualify as non-promotional information). - The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patient organisations, etc.). - Apart from the brand name, the International Nonproprietary Name (INN) must also be mentioned. - The website must always contain a reference to a physician or pharmacist for further information.
+- Information addressed to the general public and containing advertisements must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (however, in accordance with the ECJ's decision C-316/09 (MSD Sharp & Dohme vs Merckle), only the faithful reproduction of the packaging of the medicinal product, and the literal and complete reproduction of the package leaflet or SPC would qualify as non-promotional information). - The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patients' organisations, etc.). - Apart from the brand name, the International Nonproprietary Name (INN) must also be mentioned. - The website must always contain a reference to a physician or pharmacist for further information.

-Finally, section 6.4 CoC 2009 specifically requires that information for specialist circles is clearly indicated as such.
-Further, the companies need to ensure that the access to this information is reserved exclusively to specialist circles.
+Finally, section 6.4 Pharmig CoC specifically requires that information for specialist circles is clearly indicated as such.
+Further, companies need to ensure that the access to this information is reserved exclusively to specialist circles.

 The control of Internet advertising mainly happens through competitors.
-We are not aware that the authorities have been specifically active in controlling information provided over the Internet so far.
+We are not aware as to whether the authorities have been specifically active in controlling information provided over the Internet so far.

-7.2 What, if any, level of website security is required to ensure that members of the general public do not have access to sites intended for health professionals?
+8.2 What, if any, level of website security is required to ensure that members of the general public do not have access to sites intended for healthcare professionals?

 There are no specific legal requirements in place.
-However, in order to comply with the general advertising restrictions of the AMG, as well as with the specific Internet provisions of the CoC 2009, a company must establish a reasonable "safe access system" for the pages directed to healthcare professionals.
+However, in order to comply with the general advertising restrictions of the AMG, as well as with the specific Internet provisions of the Pharmig CoC, a company must establish a reasonable "safe access system" for the pages directed to healthcare professionals.
 Mostly, systems like those offered, e.g. by "DocCheck", are used.

-7.3 What rules apply to the content of independent websites that may be accessed by link from a company sponsored site?
+8.3 What rules apply to the content of independent websites that may be accessed by a link from a companysponsored site?
 What rules apply to the reverse linking of independent websites to a company's website?
 Will the company be held responsible for the content of the independent site in either case?

-In the absence of specific regulations on the responsibility for links in the AMG or the CoC 2009, the general rules apply.
+In the absence of specific regulations on the responsibility for links in the AMG, the general rules apply.
+The Pharmig CoC states that links containing reliable information on medicinal products (websites of authorities, medical research institutions, patients' organisations, etc.) are permitted.